jatin18csu095/node-app-cicd/node-app/README.md

-Hi Team,
+Hi Garnet,

-We have successfully deployed the Dynatrace-related changes for both Stage and QA environments.
-The updated tasks are running, and we can now see the Dynatrace OneAgent reflected under the ECS Task configuration.
-Screenshots are attached for reference.
+We’ve shared the requested screenshots (Dev config, Dynatrace section in manifest, and current entrypoint.sh).

-Just to reconfirm — for the remaining environments, the next step from our side will be to add the entrypoint.sh file in the application folder and update the Dockerfile to use that entrypoint.
-Once we complete this change, we will share the update for your validation.
+SPOCS runs on Open Liberty (Java), so we’ve aligned the OneAgent startup with Liberty rather than the generic Java examples shown on Confluence.
+At this point, the entrypoint.sh change has not yet been rolled out to Dev, pending confirmation that this is the correct and recommended approach for Liberty on ECS Fargate.

-Please let us know if this is the correct approach or if any additional steps are required.
+Could you please confirm if this Liberty-based OneAgent startup is the right pattern, or if any changes are required?
+Once confirmed, we’ll proceed with integration and rollout.